Culture, Heritage with Gaelic Studies BA (Hons)

 - Introduction to Gaelic poetry

 Plus one option module from across the humanities subjects.

-You will study one core module in culture and heritage:
+You will study one module in Culture and Heritage:

 * modules run on alternate years

-You will also study two Gaelic studies modules from;
+You will also choose two Gaelic Studies modules from:

 You will complete a dissertation, plus four option modules.

 You will choose two Culture and Heritage modules, which may include:

 - Scottish tradition in philosophy

 - Faeries and fables: the story of Gaelic literature